-297 nidirect, PIP Assessment - what to expect (YouTube, 2019)
+302 nidirect, PIP Assessment - what to expect (YouTube, 2019)

-- would also be helpful to make the videos available in a range of different key languages, or at least subtitle them in a range of languages. - 4.13 Videos explaining the processes for applying for benefits, how to prepare for, and what to expect at health and disability assessments and the initial interview and providing information on sanctions, would help people better understand these processes.
+4.13 Videos explaining the processes for applying for benefits, how to prepare for, and what to expect at health and disability assessments and the initial interview and providing information on sanctions, would help people better understand these processes.
 Whilst some videos already exist, further research should be conducted into the most engaging and comprehensible format and length for these and the subject matter they cover should expanded.
 They should also be subtitled in a number of different languages, be prominently displayed on relevant webpages and links to them provided in DWP correspondence.